 Panel A of Table 1 provides the summary statistics for different measures of agricultural specialization and commercialization.
 The Herfindahl index (HI), defined in equation (5), is constructed from the cropping pattern observed at the village level.
 As already noted, the index takes a value of unity if all land in a village is devoted to a single crop and declines in value with an increase in the number of crops grown in a village.
 The median of the Herfindahl index is about 0.27 (mean=0.31).
 There are, however, considerable variations in the level of specialization across villages covering the entire spectrum from complete specialization (HI=1) to highly diversified cropping patterns.
 Our second measure of specialization (non-subsistence specialization) is the share of land devoted to production of relatively high value non-cereal crops (fruits, vegetables, oilseeds, spices, cash and other crops).
 According to Table 1, cereal crops dominate the cropping pattern.
 On average, less than a third of total land during dry season is used to produce non-cereal crops, the median is smaller about 0.25.
-However, there is considerable variation across villages, ranging from no land to all land allocated to non-cereal crops.9 non-rice crops sold in the market are taken as measures of commercialization.10 According to Table 1, on average, about 14.7% for rice output, and 21% of non-rice output are sold in the market.
+However, there is considerable variation across villages, ranging from no land to all land allocated to non-cereal crops.

+Our final measures relate to commercialization of agriculture which captures the structural change away from home to market production emphasized in the recent literature (see, or example, Gollin et, al. 2002, 2006).
+Specifically, the shares of production of all crops and non-rice crops sold in the market are taken as measures of commercialization.
+According to Table 1, on average, about 14.7% for rice output, and 21% of non-rice output are sold in the market.
 Overall, 19% of total crop output (median=15%) is sold for cash, rest being consumed at home or handed out as in kind payments.
 Despite the relatively low average degree of commercialization, in a number of villages, more than 50% of output are sold even in the case of rice, the main staple crop in Nepal.